MoesLab/Embedded-C/README.md

 ---
 ### ERB_v2.ino
-// Electric Roller Booster V2.0 2012
+Electric Roller Booster V2.0 2012
-// The brain of ERB it will receive controll commands from XBee remote controller
-// and controls a pair of boots.
+The brain of ERB it will receive controll commands from XBee remote controller and controls a pair of boots.
-// for configuration and feedbacks, it uses bluetooth module to communicate with phone
+For configuration and feedbacks, it uses bluetooth module to communicate with phone